-How to Ace Your Interview Questions plus Nursing Interview Tips
+How to Ace Your RN Job Interview

 One thing that travel nurses have to become experts at is the nursing job interview.
 But acing those nurse interview questions is not as difficult as you think!
-No matter what travel nursing job you are applying for, some basic rules always apply:
+No matter what job you are applying for, some basic rules always apply:

 - You are interviewing them as much as they are interviewing you.
-The specific nursing job interview questions that are asked will reveal a lot about the facility and your potential employer, if you pay attention.
+The specific interview questions that are asked will reveal a lot about the facility and your potential employer, if you pay attention.

 - The nursing job interview should be give-and-take.
 Not only should you be ready to answer the interviewer’s questions, but you must also offer cogent questions and observations of your own.

-How to Prepare for the Nursing Job Interview
+How to Prepare for the Interview

-Third, practice your interviewing skills.
+Third, practice your conversational skills.
 Keep in mind these interview tips: Talk for two minutes, maximum, for each answer.
 Take your time and consider your answer before speaking.
 Be logical.
 The interviewer is looking for communication skills, problem-solving, and linear thinking.
 Provide insight into your management philosophy or personal mission statement.

-The Most Common Nursing Job Interview Questions
+The Most Common Questions

 These questions will fall into three basic categories: your qualifications for the nursing job, your motivations for being a nurse, and your suitability or "fit" with the particular facility or organization.